dotnet/docs-maui/docs/platform-integration/native-embedding.md

 > }
 > ```
 >
-> With this approach, you can instantiate the <xref:Microsoft.Maui.Hosting.MauiApp> object early in your app lifecycle to avoid having a small delay the first time you embed a .NET MAUI view.
+> With this approach, you can instantiate the <xref:Microsoft.Maui.Hosting.MauiApp> object early in your app lifecycle to avoid having a small delay the first time you embed a .NET MAUI view in your app.

-### Full example

 :::zone pivot="devices-android"

-On Android, fragments typically represent a portion of the UI within an activity.
+On Android, a fragment represents a portion of the UI within an activity.
 The following code example shows .NET MAUI being initialized in a fragment:

 ```csharp
 using Android.Runtime;